joshbegley/nyt-latest/README.md

 `Zachary Edward-Brown and John Kugelman’s puzzle makes moving fun.`\
 https://nytimes.com/2025/12/13/crosswords/daily-puzzle-2025-12-14.html

-**Live Updates: Multiple People Shot at Brown University, Police Say**\
+**Live Updates: Multiple People Shot at Brown University During Finals**\
-`The university told students and faculty members to lock doors and hide after reports of a shooting at the engineering building on the Rhode Island campus.
-A suspect was not in custody.`\
+`Officials said the extent of the injuries on the Rhode Island campus was unclear, and a suspect was not in custody.
+Students and faculty members were told to lock doors and remain in hiding.`\
 https://nytimes.com/live/2025/12/13/us/brown-shooting

 **The Briefing: Arsenal 2 Wolves 1 - Own-goal double restores five-point lead for Arteta's side**\